smarie/python-autoclass/docs/index.md

 # Imports - for value validation
-from mini_lambda import s, x, Len from valid8 import validate_arg, is_multiple_of, InputValidationError
+from mini_lambda import s, x, Len from valid8 import validate_arg, InputValidationError from valid8.validation_lib import is_multiple_of

 # 2 custom validation errors for valid8
 class InvalidName(InputValidationError):